Chily Fachler has been promoted to Chief Digitial and Information Officer at Steinhoff UK, the furniture retailer behind Bensons for Beds and Harveys.

 "I've always been a very commercial CIO, so it was the next natural step for me as well.
 For me, it's an opportunity to have more of the P&L and commercial responsibility, and for the business, they know my experience and knowledge of multichannels and omnichannels throughout retail over the last 15 years."

 Fachler's first major task in his new role will be consolating the company's digital foundations.
-His second the digital transformation of the business and the migration to a new ecommerce platform that will replace Magento One, which will soon lose support.
+His second is the digital transformation of the business and the migration to a new ecommerce platform that will replace Magento One, which will soon lose support.

 "We're now completing the three-year strategy for the business, which coincides with the new IT strategy to enable omnichannel," says Fachler, who will report to the newly-appointed Steinhoff UK CEO, Mark Jackson.